 (bristling)

 Tell you what.
 Fix those

-generators on the SS Oregon, and
+generators on the SS Oregon.
+50,000 you can't do.
+Forget the pie-in-the-sky Mr. Tesla.

-then we'll talk pie-in-the-sky, Mr.

-Tesla.

 Tesla, a quasi-functional savant challenged by American expressions, looks out the window at the sky.